Luxembourg regulator to fast-track approvals to use China stock link

 Luxembourg’s Commission de Surveillance du Secteur Financier (CSSF) will fast-track applications from mutual funds sold to retail investors, also known as UCITS, whose investment policy already permits exposure to China shares and which only need to adapt their existing paperwork, ALFI said.

-The move will make it much easier in theory for many large institutional investors to use the Chinese stock link, although how many funds will benefit from the new process in practice is unclear.

-More than 13,000 mutual funds are domiciled in low-tax Luxembourg and regulated by the CSSF, but only a small proportion of them already invest in Chinese shares through cross-border investment schemes known as QFII and RQFII.
+Some Luxembourg funds can already invest in Chinese shares through limited cross-border investment schemes known as QFII and RQFII.

-Currently, the CSSF has approved one UCITS fund to use Stock Connect and has just one other application pending.

-Sally Wong, chief executive of the Hong Kong Investment Funds Association, said she was analyzing the details of the announcement but added: “I reckon a large number of UCITS funds will be able to avail of this process”.

-A spokeswoman for ALFI could not provide details on timings for the fast-track process, adding funds would be assessed “case by case”.

 The so-called Stock Connect scheme, launched on Nov.
-17, allows foreign investors to trade Shanghai-listed shares via the Hong Kong stock exchange, and mainland investors to buy Hong Kong shares via the Shanghai bourse.
+17, allows foreign investors to trade Shanghai-listed shares via the Hong Kong stock exchange, and mainland investors to invest in Hong Kong shares via the Shanghai bourse.

 But within a week of its launch, trading volumes had dwindled to less than 20 percent of the maximum allowance.